dilatedtime/Bank-Customer-Churn-Prediction/README.md

 * **Top Performer:** Random Forest (tuned) achieved **89.0% accuracy**, **0.48 precision**, **0.52 recall**, and **0.50 F1‑score** on the churn class.
 * **Key Insights:**

-  * Hyperparameter optimization consistently improved model performance by \~2–3%.
+  * Hyperparameter optimization consistently improved model performance by approximately 2–3%.
   * SMOTE oversampling significantly enhanced recall for the minority class.
-  * Outlier removal and scaling contributed to model stability and convergence.
+  * Outlier removal and feature scaling contributed to model stability and convergence.
-* **Future Work:**
+* **Conclusion:**

-  * Engineer interaction features (e.g., Age × Balance).
-  * Evaluate gradient‑boosting algorithms (XGBoost, LightGBM).
-  * Incorporate cost‑sensitive learning to reflect business impacts of misclassification.
+  The implemented pipeline demonstrates strong predictive capability for customer churn, leveraging ensemble methods and rigorous preprocessing to address data imbalance and feature variability.